SuperHackio/SMG2MarioConstEditor/README.md

 8. Run the game

 ## System Requirements
-This application requires .NET 5.0.
-You may need to [download](https://dotnet.microsoft.com/en-us/download/dotnet/5.0/runtime?) and install it if you haven't already.
+This application requires .NET 8.0.
+You may need to [download](https://dotnet.microsoft.com/en-us/download/dotnet/8.0/runtime?) and install it if you haven't already.
+(Choose to run Desktop apps)

 ## Video